 \subsection{Motion completion performance}

-In order to evaluate the accuracy of the proposed system, the subject is asked to repeat each motion 30 times.
-In this work, 4 classes have been taken into initial consideration which later on gets incremented till 11 classes and testing has been performed.
-The accuracy of the classifier has been evaluated initially for four classes and letter on accuracy for individual class increments have been analysed and depicted in the Fig. \ref{result} (a) for intact subjects.
-The classification rate patterns are summarized for each amputees \ref{result} (b), (c), and (d).
-The initial motion completion rate is found to be 100\% which stays as such when number of classes are increased to 5 for healthy subjects.
-Further when number of classes is increased to 11, completion rate observe of 94.33\% and $\approx$ 92\% for healthy and amputated subjects respectively.
-The confusion matrices for amputated subject (B) is also presented in the Fig. \ref{con} when 8 motions and 11 motions are considered.
-These confusion matrices shows that system has performed well with high TP (True positive) and TN (True negative) values.
-The proposed system, due to its capability of online training and incremental learning overcomes the limitations of existing systems.
+To evaluate the accuracy of the proposed system, the subject is asked to repeat each motion 30 times.
+In this work, four classes have been taken into initial consideration, which later on gets incremented to 11 classes and testing has been performed.
+The accuracy of the classifier has been evaluated initially for four classes, and later on, accuracy for individual class increments has been analysed and is depicted in Fig. \ref{result} (a) for intact subjects.
+The classification rate patterns are summarized for each amputee in Fig. \ref{result} (b), (c), and (d).
+The initial motion completion rate is found to be 100\% which stays as such when the number of classes is increased to 5 for healthy subjects.
+Additional statistics show that when the number of classes is raised to 11, the completion rates for both healthy and amputated participants are 94.33\% and 92\%, respectively.